Barra Postdoctoral Fellowship, 2015-2017

 TO SUBMIT YOUR POSTDOCTORAL FELLOWSHIP LETTER OF RECOMMENDATION ONLINE: CLICK HERE

-Two confidential letters of support should be uploaded by the recommenders or submitted by email to email@example.com.
-Please ensure that recommenders speak to the specifics of this fellowship.
-Do not send letters from job placement dossiers.
+Two confidential letters of support should be uploaded separately by the letter writers or submitted by email to email@example.com.
+Please ask recommenders to address the specifics of this applications.
+Do not send generic letters from job placement dossiers.